 The various versions are continually being revised, “improved”, and made “more accurate” as soon as sales start to slow down, because they need an injection to boost their flagging sales.
 What the publishers of their version once billed as “the most accurate version yet” or claims to that effect, has now become dated as “new information” about the underlying text has become available.
 A new translation committee is formed, with “expert” translators each in their own field of expertise, and within a few years yet another version is born, albeit hidden under the guise of being a revision of an existing version.
-And the production of new bible versions has become such a successful business and “roaring trade” that every publisher wants to get their share of the pie; and bible translators have virtually become full-time employees of the bible publishers, working on one translation and then, when it is finished, moving on to the next revision or new version.
+And the production of new bible versions has become such a successful business, a veritable roaring trade, that every publisher wants to get their slice of the pie; and bible translators have virtually become full-time employees of the bible publishers, working on one translation and then, when it is finished, moving on to the next revision or new version.

 The Competing Streams of Bible Versions: a Brief and Incomplete Overview

-The corrupt Greek origin and the Revised Version stream
+The “new” Greek manuscripts and the Revised Version stream

 The first revision, the New Testament of which was released in 1881, was the Revised Version (RV) or English Revised Version (ERV), and the complete bible was published in 1884.
-From this version, which was supposed to be a mild revision of the King James Bible but which was in reality an attack on the KJV to supplant it and consign it to obscurity, was a new version based on different Greek NT texts.
+This version, which was supposed to be a mild revision of the King James Bible (KJV), was really a new version based on different Greek NT texts.
 And soon thereafter an American version of this new English version was produced, and published in 1901, known as the American Standard Version (ASV), thus beginning the first of many streams of bible versions based on the new Westcott and Hort (WH) text.

-The WH Greek text consists of corrupt manuscripts which originate from ancient Alexandria, most of which were “discovered” in the 19th century, and they enchanted scholars who trumpeted that greater age means greater accuracy – and the preserved TR, along with the preserved KJV, was shunted aside and relegated to quaintness and inaccuracy.
+The WH Greek text consists of manuscripts most of which originate from ancient Alexandria, and most of which were discovered in the 19th century, and they enchanted scholars who trumpeted that greater age means greater accuracy – and the Textus Receptus (TR), along with the KJV, were shunted aside and relegated to quaintness and inaccuracy.
 Indeed, Fenton Hort, the “H” of the WH text, regarded the TR as “vile” and “villainous” – even though he admitted he was not well acquainted with Greek.
 The WH text has since morphed into the Nestle-Aland Text (NA) and the United Bible Societies Greek Text (UBS), but they are all essentially the same, being based on the same manuscripts.

-The American Standard Version was itself revised in 1952 and named the Revised Standard Version (RSV); this was updated in 1971 to become more orthodox by restoring the controversial omissions from the 1952 version from the margin back to their rightful place in the text, albeit in italics to distinguish and separate them from the main text; and with comments in the margin to reinforce the doubt already cast on them.
-The omissions in the 1952 version were so bad that Muslim apologist Ahmed Deedat could justifiably savage the English bible in general and make a mockery of it (Deedat, Ahmed, “Is the Bible God’s Word?”
+The American Standard Version was itself revised, being completed in 1952, and named the Revised Standard Version (RSV); this was updated in 1971 to become more orthodox by restoring the controversial omissions from the 1952 version from the margin back to their rightful place in the text, albeit in italics to distinguish and separate them from the main text; and with comments in the margin to reinforce the doubt already cast on them.
+The omissions in the 1952 version were so bad that Muslim apologist Ahmed Deedat could savage not only the RSV but the English bible in general and make a mockery of it (Deedat, Ahmed, “Is the Bible God’s Word?”
 Kindle edition).

-In 1989 it was revised and named the New Revised Standard Version (NRSV), a version which is based on the 1971 RSV and which is now the preferred bible of academics, scholars, liberals, theological colleges, and many churches because of its vaunted accuracy and the gender-inclusiveness of its translation; as it says of itself in “To the Reader”, it is “As literal as possible, as free as necessary….Paraphrastic renderings have been adopted only sparingly, and then chiefly to compensate for a deficiency in the English language – the lack of a common gender third person singular pronoun”.
-However, it has been criticised because, in order to achieve gender-inclusive readings, it shamelessly resorts to adding words, changing the singular to plural, and various other ways of distorting the Greek or Hebrew text.
-For example, Genesis 1:27 in the KJV “So God created man in his own image, in the image of God created he him; male and female created he them”.
-This shows that the masculine is used for man or humanity in general, and that both male and female are equal.
+In 1989 it was revised and named the New Revised Standard Version (NRSV), a version which is based on the 1971 RSV and which is now the preferred bible of academics, scholars, liberals, theological colleges, and many churches because of its vaunted accuracy and the gender-inclusiveness of its translation.
+It says of itself in “To the Reader”, it is “As literal as possible, as free as necessary….Paraphrastic renderings have been adopted only sparingly, and then chiefly to compensate for a deficiency in the English language – the lack of a common gender third person singular pronoun”.
+However, it has been criticised because, in order to achieve gender-inclusive readings, it resorts to adding words, changing the singular to plural, and various other ways of distorting the Greek or Hebrew text.
+Whereas, Genesis 1:27 in the KJV “So God created man in his own image, in the image of God created he him; male and female created he them”,accuratelyshows that the masculine is used for man or humanity in general, and that both male and female are equal.
 However, the NRSV has confused this and has “them” for both: “So God created humankind in his own image, in the image of God he created them; male and female he created them” (NRSV).

 “A three-year process of reviewing and updating the text of the NRSV was announced at the 2017 Annual Meeting of the Society of Biblical Literature.
 The update will be managed by the SBL following an agreement with the copyright-holding NCC.
 The stated focuses of the review are incorporating advances in textual criticism since the 1989 publication of the NRSV, improving the textual notes, and reviewing the style and rendering of the translation.
 A team of more than fifty scholars, led by an editorial board, is responsible for the review, which goes by the working title of the New Revised Standard Version, Updated Edition (NRSV-UE)” (emphasis mine).

-So the NRSV-UE is now an update of a revision (NRSV) of a revision (RSV-71) of a revision (RSV-52) of a derivation (ASV) of a translation (RV) which was intended to be a revision of a translation (KJV) but was in reality a brand new corrupt version, the wellspring of the stream of corrupt English versions flooding the market today.
+So the NRSV-UE is now an update of a revision (NRSV) of a revision (RSV-71) of a revision (RSV-52) of a derivation (ASV) of a counterfeit (ERV) which was disguised as a revision of a translation (KJV) but was in reality a brand new corrupt version, the wellspring of the stream of corrupt English versions flooding the market today.